Top 4 Signs Your IT Service Management is Not Mature

 How to resolve Level 4 issues:

 - Introduce a greater extent of automation: At this point, your company needs to focus on optimization to improve the team’s performance, reduce execution times, and improve customer services.
 Robotic process automation (RPA) solutions for ITSM process automation are one option to consider.
 ML-powered predictive infrastructure monitoring systems and intelligent ticket routing engines are another area of interest for ITSM leaders.
+In 2022, improving the team's productivity through the use of automation solutions was named a top priority for 57% of organizations.

 The End Goal: Level 5 Optimized IT Service Management